kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-language-textanalytics/README.md

 The credential string is the user's cognitive services key.

 The batched operations will accept the documents parameter as a `list[str]` or `list[(Multi)LanguageInput]`.
-If the user passes in a `list[str]` the ID will be added behind the scenes (0 based) and the country_hint/language will use the default.
+If the user passes in a `list[str]` the ID will be set internally (0 based) and the country_hint/language will use the default.
+Mixing the two types of inputs will be explicitly disallowed.

 The module level, single text operations do not get assigned an ID and move the statistics and model_version results to a response hook.
 The user can pass in a country_hint or language hint as an optional parameter.